Kathy McGuiness

-Kathleen Kramedas McGuiness (born February 14, 1967 in Dover, Delaware) is an American politician who was the Delaware state auditor, from January 2019 until October 2022.
+Kathleen Kramedas McGuiness (born February 14, 1967) is an American politician who was the Delaware state auditor, from January 2019 until October 2022.
 In July 2022, she was found guilty on multiple corruption charges.

-On September 13, 2022, McGuiness lost her primary to challenger Lydia York in a 42-point landslide.
+On September 13, 2022, McGuiness lost the Democratic primary election to challenger Lydia York in a 42-point landslide.
 In October 2022, she was sentenced to one year of probation and was given a $10,000 fine for her corruption convictions.
-Following the conviction, McGuiness resigned as Auditor.
+Following her sentencing, McGuiness resigned as auditor.
+She ran to represent the 14th district in the Delaware House of Representatives in 2024 and was endorsed by retiring representative Peter Schwartzkopf, but lost in the primary election to Claire Snyder-Hall after coming in third place.

 Early life and career

 McGuiness graduated from Cape Henlopen High School in 1985.
 She earned her bachelor's degree in biology at the Florida Institute of Technology and her bachelor's degree in pharmacy from Northeastern University in Boston.
-After returning to Delaware, she bought a pharmacy in Rehoboth Beach, Delaware, where she was elected a town commissioner in 2000.
+After returning to Delaware, she bought a pharmacy in Rehoboth Beach, Delaware.
 She sold her pharmacy in 2002 to become a real estate agent.

+Political career

-In 2010, McGuiness and her family moved to Park City, Utah, and she resigned from the Rehoboth town board in 2012 because she was unable to attend the meetings.
+McGuiness was elected a city of Rehoboth Beach commissioner in 2000.
+In 2010, she moved with her family to Park City, Utah, and resigned from the Rehoboth town board in 2012 because she was no longer able to attend the meetings.
 She moved back to Delaware and was elected to another term as a town commissioner in 2014.

 As a member of the Democratic Party, McGuiness ran for lieutenant governor of Delaware in 2016, but she lost the party's nomination in the primary election.
-She was subsequently appointed to the Delaware State University Board of Trustees by then governor, Jack Markell and reelected to the town board in 2017.
+She was subsequently appointed to the Delaware State University Board of Trustees by then governor, Jack Markell, and reelected to the town board in 2017.